 Cons: It can pick up embedded negative keyword in your account, be mindful of that.

 Limit AdWords Overdelivery

 What: We use this script to pause campaigns that exceed the old 120% above your spend rule.
 Pacing your budget and making sure you don’t go over is important when you’ve been given a fiscal budget.
-With Google changing their policy that they can go 200% over your daily budget, this has created some challenges with wild spikes in account spent.
-Even with Google saying they will never spend more than 30.4 time your daily budget, spikes in spend doesn’t help.
+With Google changing their policy that they can go 200% over your daily budget has created some challenges with wild spikes in account spend.
+Even with Google saying they will never spend more than 30.4 times your daily budget, spikes in spend doesn’t help.

 Frequency: Hourly.
 No reason to run it daily or more.

 Pro: Good way to help you keep track of which campaigns are exceeding your daily budget.
-If I notice a script has been pausing a campaign that is performing really well, then i’ll think about increasing the budget if we can maintain a positive ROAS target for the account.
+If I notice a script has been pausing a campaign that is performing really well, then i’ll think about increasing the budget, barring we can maintain a positive ROAS target for the account.

 Con: You can either add another script that reactivates the paused campaigns or make sure you turn them back on when you get in the office in the morning.
-Adding more code to an account isn’t always a good thing.
+Adding more code to an account isn’t always a good thing, though.